PREFINE: Personalized Story Generation via Simulated User Critics and User-Specific Rubric Generation: Implementation and Reproducibility Details

 All experiments were conducted with a fixed random seed (seed = 42) to ensure consistency across runs.
 Due to inference cost constraints, each configuration was executed once.
 The temperature was set to 0.7 for story generation tasks and 0 for evaluation.

 \paragraph{Model Configuration.} We used \texttt{LLaMA-3-70B} for some agent, accessed via the \texttt{Together.ai}\footnote{https://www.together.ai/} API.
-Fine-tuning of LLaMA-based models (e.g., PerSE-Llama3(8B)) was also performed on the Together.ai platform, following the same training settings as in \citet{perse}, including dataset splits, learning rates, and number of training steps, etc.
+Fine-tuning models (e.g., PerSE-Llama3(8B)) was also performed on the Together.ai platform, following the same training settings as in \citet{perse}, including dataset splits, learning rates, and number of training steps, etc.

-\paragraph{Computing Environment.} All other procedures, including data preprocessing, PerSE-Llama3-8B execution, and analysis, were conducted on a local machine running Ubuntu 24.04.2 LTS with an Intel Xeon w5-2465X CPU, 256 GB of RAM, and two NVIDIA RTX 6000 Ada GPUs (48 GB each).
+\paragraph{Computing Environment.} All other procedures, including data preprocessing, model inference using \texttt{PerSE-Llama3-8B} and \texttt{Mistral-7B}, and result analysis, were conducted on a local machine running Ubuntu 24.04.2 LTS with an Intel Xeon w5-2465X CPU, 256 GB of RAM, and two NVIDIA RTX 6000 Ada GPUs (48 GB each).
 The software environment included Python 3.11.4 and CUDA 12.9.
 We used PyTorch and the HuggingFace Transformers library for model implementation and inference.